calumgrant/logical/docs/worklist.md

 # Work plan

-- Requirements:
+- Why isn't the write has:value turned into a has:value:B in the rewriter???

-  - Collapse cycles.
+- Binding analysis needs to be done just before recursion.
+Needs to be on a relation.
+Needs to operate recursively.

-- Recursion is just broken.
+  - Bug in `count1`: deduplication hasn't worked properly.

-New super-robust algorithm:
+  - `syntax`: Mysterious binding error assert failed.
-1. Perform a depth-first search, detecting back-edges.
+  - `new4`: Recursion failed somehow.
+For some reason, it's writing the results into `has:value` not `has:value:B`.
-2. Mark all nodes on the path with the back-edge.
+  - Bug is that the same rule has appeared twice in the evaluation unit.
-3. When you reach the node again, stop marking back-edges.
+  - The bound and unbound version of the rule appear in the same execution unit.

-Problems:
+  - Why no delta analysis on the called predicate?

-- You can be on multiple paths at the same time.
+- Make sure that the binding analysis runs over the created bound predicates.

 - Externs
   - Check binding errors at compile time?
-  - Think about whether we want to change the "Table" not the predicate?
+  - Think about whether we want to change the `Table` not the predicate?
   - This would allow to define after use and generally break less stuff.
 - Refactor predicate name/compoundname as it's horrid and ugly.
   `class PredicateName` ??